willarin/yii2-emcms/README.md

-Emcms CMS Module
+Emcms Content Management Module
 ============

-Emcms is a simple client-side CMS module for Yii2.
+Emcms is a simple client-side Content Management Module for Yii2.

 ## Installation